redhat-imaging/imagefactory/README.markdown

 	  Build specified system and exit.

 	  --template TEMPLATE   Template XML file to build from.
-	  --target TARGET       Cloud service to target
+	  --target TARGET       List of cloud services to target

-	Image instantiation:
+	Image pushing:
-	  Instantiate an image and exit.
+	  Push an image and exit.

-	  --image IMAGE         Image to instantiate
-	  --provider PROVIDER   Cloud service provider upon which to instantiate the image
+	  --provider PROVIDER   List of cloud service providers to which the image should be pushed
 	  --credentials CREDENTIALS
-	                        Cloud provider credentials
+	                        Cloud provider credentials XML

 ## Dependencies: ##